 Emergency LPA NVD/Waybills are available for use in circumstances where an LPA NVD/Waybill is not available to a vendor and an order for a NVD book has been placed.
 Emergency LPA NVD/Waybills are available online through the LPA user profile site and can also be accessed via the LPA hotline on 1800 683 111 (Monday to Friday, 9.00am to 5.00pm AEST).

 To access the eDEC visit: http://lpa.ausmeat.com.au.
 You will need your PIC number and your LPA user ID and password.
 If you have forgotten this information click here

 LIVESTOCK AND FARM CRIME SPECIALIST GROUP

-The single largest threat to Victorian Livestock Producers is an exotic animal disease (EAD) outbreak.
+The single largest threat to Victorian livestock producers is an exotic/emergency animal disease (EAD) outbreak.
 The impact of such outbreaks can be clearly demonstrated by looking at recent Foot and Mouth Disease outbreaks in the UK and closer to home the Equine Influenza outbreak in 2007.
-Ensuring that at a state and national level, we have a robust Biosecurity Strategy is one of the best ways to prevent this from happening.
+Ensuring that at a state and national level, we have a robust biosecurity strategy is one of the best ways to prevent this from happening.

-The VFF Livestock Group plays a key role in ensuring the Biosecurity Strategy remains robust by continually lobbying government to ensure they have adequate resources to respond to outbreaks, taking part in EAD preparedness activities, and in the event of an outbreak playing a coordinating role in communicating between industry and government.
+VFF Livestock plays a key role in ensuring the biosecurity strategy remains robust by continually lobbying government to have adequate resources to respond to outbreaks, taking part in EAD preparedness activities, and in the event of an outbreak playing a coordinating role in communicating between industry and government.